uviclibraries/html-css/act-2.md

 ## Adding links

+HTML links are fundamental to websites.
+Links literally link your web page to other web pages and other forms of content.
+This content can be other websites, a differentl page within your own website, or even a different spot on the same web page.
+Links define relationships between content.

 ### Get to know the `<a>` hyperlink tag

 - Here is an example of a complete [hyperlink tag (↪)](https://www.w3schools.com/tags/tag_a.asp) for an Internet URL (Uniform Resource Locator) web address: `<a href="https://www.wikipedia.org/">Wikipedia</a>`.